Heerozh/spectre/README.md

 Help method for calling `engine.get_price_matrix`, `name` specifies which engine.

-Returns the historical asset price of `length`, adjusted by the current time, and filtered by the current time (Unlike factors, which are adjusted and filtered every bar).
+Returns the historical asset price of `length`, adjusted and filtered by the current time.
+*Slow*

 ### CustomAlgorithm.record